 It has that distinctive, Mediterranean-influenced “California Style” that he became known for.

-The entry hall in the listing has tile floors and wood paneled ceilings:
+The entry hall in the listing has tile floors and wood paneled ceilings that you can see here.

 The interiors were much more contemporary onscreen: